Th3Av1at0r/CIS106-Avi-Schmookler/README.md

 ## Assignment 2

 I selected Python 3 (Python) as my language, I have used it a bit before this so I have a small understanding of how it works.
 I intend to extend my knowledge on it and use it in a future job as a Data Scientist.
-I want to use it as well to make an easy to use D&D program for actions and such.
+I want to use it as well, to make an easy to use D&D program for actions and such.
+I plan on doing that later tnight.
 I tried out GDB and Thonny but I think I am going to use GDB because it seems a bit more user friendly and it likes copy paste a bit more.